HaakonSvane/LightestCoin/README.md

 Note that the algorithm often performs better than the maximum for values close but above 3<sup>k</sup> where k is some positive integer.
-The reason for this is as follows:
+The reason for this is best explained using an example:

 Assume that you have 10 coins.
 This satisfies the condition that n is close to and above 9 = 3<sup>2</sup>.
 Divide the coins into 3 stacks as explained in the solution procedure.
 This yields two stacks of 4 and one of two.
 Assuming that the fake coin is selected by random using a flat probability distribution, the probability of the fake coin being in the stack of 2 coins is 1/5.
 If this actually happens to be the case, the number of weighings left is only one, compared to two if the coin was located in one of the stacks containing four coins.
+This means that for n = 10, the worst case number of weighings is 3, while the algorithm has a 1/5 chance of making it in two.